Imaginative Cognition and Inspired Cognition

 As we form conceptions we find more and more that these conceptions live in us just as the images of objects are there in a mirror.
 And just as little as, in the case of what is usually called the real world, we feel the mirror-images to be a reality, do we—if our reason is sound—look upon our conceptions as real.

-But there is another thing which prevents our ascribing reality to erg conceptions, and that is our feeling of freedom.
+But there is another thing which prevents our ascribing reality to our conceptions, and that is our feeling of freedom.
 Just imagine that while forming conceptions we lived in them so that they ran on in us in the way nature works.
 The conceptual life would be like something happening outside in nature, taking place as a necessity.
-We should be caught up in a chain, of necessities from which our thinking would be unable to free itself.
+We should be caught up in a chain of necessities from which our thinking would be unable to free itself.
 We should never have the sense of freedom which, as such, is an actual fact.
 We experience ourselves as free human beings only when free impulses living in us spring out of pictures having no place in the chain of natural necessities.
 Only because we live with; our conceptions in pictures outside the necessary natural phenomena are we able, out of such conceptions, to experience free impulses of will.

 When observing our conceptual life thus, we perceive it to be entirely unreal; whereas our life of will assures us of our own reality.
 When the will is in action it brings about changes in world outside—changes we are obliged to regard as real.
 Through our will we make actual contact with the external world.
 Therefore, it is only as beings of will that we can perceive ourselves as realities in the external world.